The Boondock Saints: Plot

-Concerned he may be a target, Papa Joe contacts a hitman, Il Duce (Billy Connolly), to deal with them.
-After killing a criminal that Rocco had a personal hatred for, the three men are ambushed by Il Duce.
-Although they manage to chase Il Duce away, the three men suffer serious wounds, including the loss of Rocco's finger.
-The three return to a safehouse where they treat their wounds.
+Falsely believing that Rocco is behind the murders, Papa Joe hires the legendary hitman "Il Duce" to deal with the problem.
+Rocco takes revenge on his former crew and convinces the twins to shoot up a gambling den so he can execute a criminal he was once forced to assist in a heinous crime.
+As they depart, the trio are ambushed by Il Duce.
+Although they manage to repel the attack, the three men suffer serious wounds, including the loss of Rocco's finger.
+The trio retreat to a safehouse where they cauterize their wounds.

-Hours later as the police conduct an investigation at the crime scene, the investigation seems futile since the twins covered their tracks by spraying any blood left behind with ammonia.
-However, Smecker happens upon the part of the finger lost by Rocco and decides to do an independent investigation to see who was behind the gun battle.
-Smecker is able to track the evidence down to Rocco and his two allies.
-This leaves Smecker in a difficult scenario, and struggles with the choice of whether to prosecute the three men, or join them in their cause, as Smecker believes they are doing the right thing.
-After getting drunk at a gay bar and subsequently getting advice from a reluctant priest, Smecker decides to help the trio.
+Hours later, as the police secure the crime scene, the investigation seems futile since the twins covered their tracks by spraying any blood left behind with ammonia.
+However, Smecker happens upon Rocco's finger and analyzes it, eventually tracing the clues back to Rocco and his allies.
+This leaves Smecker in a difficult conundrum; he struggles with the choice of whether to prosecute the three men or join them in their cause as he believes they are doing the right thing.
+After getting drunk at a gay bar and subsequently taking advice from a reluctant priest, Smecker decides to help the trio.

-Later, the twins and Rocco inform Smecker that they plan to infiltrate the Yakavetta headquarters to finish off the family, but Smecker learns they are walking into a trap.
-The twins are captured, and Rocco is shot and killed by Papa Joe, but the twins are able to free themselves.
-As Papa Joe leaves his house, Smecker arrives in drag and kills a number of soldiers before being knocked unconscious by Il Duce.
-As the twins say their family prayer over Rocco, Il Duce enters the room and prepares to open fire.
-However, he instead finishes the prayer – revealing he is the twins' father and decides to join his sons in their mission.
+Later, the twins and Rocco inform Smecker that they plan to assassinate Papa Joe at his mansion, but Smecker learns that they are walking into a trap.
+The twins are captured, and Rocco is shot and killed by Papa Joe.
+As Papa Joe leaves, Smecker arrives disguised as a prostitute and tries to rescue them before being knocked unconscious by Il Duce.
+While the twins say their family prayer over Rocco, Il Duce enters the room and prepares to open fire.
+However, he instead finishes the prayer – revealing he is the twins' father and deciding to join his sons in their mission.

-Three months later, Papa Joe is sent to trial for a third time.
-However, the reporters on-scene anticipate his acquittal.
-The twins and Il Duce, aided by Smecker, Dolly, Duffy and Greenly, infiltrate the trial after sliding their weapons over the metal detector.
-Unmasked, they make a speech stating that they intend to eradicate evil wherever they find it before reciting their family prayer and killing Papa Joe.
+Three months later, Papa Joe is on trial for the third time.
+However, the on-scene reporters anticipate his acquittal.
+The twins and Il Duce, aided by Smecker and a group of sympathetic Boston Police Department detectives, infiltrate the courthouse and take the spectators hostage.
+Unmasked, they make a speech stating that they intend to eradicate evil wherever they find it before reciting their family prayer and publicly executing Papa Joe.
 The media dubs the three as "the Saints".